 - File a Form 5500 every year

 As a company, you can either make a matching contribution of up to 3% of an employee’s pay or a non-elective contribution of up to 2% of an employee’s pay.
-The deferral limit for 2019 is $13,000, which is a slight rise from the $12,500 limit for 2015 to 2018.
+The deferral limit for 2023 is $15,500.

 Benefits of a SIMPLE 401(k) Plan